redis/redis-doc/topics/streams-intro.md

 ## Consumer groups

 When the task at hand is to consume the same stream from different clients, then **XREAD** already offers a way to *fan-out* to N clients, potentially also using replicas in order to provide more read scalability.
 However in certain problems what we want to do is not to provide the same stream of messages to many clients, but to provide a *different subset* of messages from the same stream to many clients.
-An obvious case where this is useful is the case of slow to process messages: the ability to have N different workers that will receive different parts of the stream allows us to scale message processing, by routing different messages to different workers that are ready to do more work.
+An obvious case where this is useful is that of messages which are slow to process: the ability to have N different workers that will receive different parts of the stream allows us to scale message processing, by routing different messages to different workers that are ready to do more work.

-In practical terms, if we imagine having three consumers C1, C2, C3, and a stream that contains the messages 1, 2, 3, 4, 5, 6, 7 then what we want is to serve the messages like in the following diagram:
+In practical terms, if we imagine having three consumers C1, C2, C3, and a stream that contains the messages 1, 2, 3, 4, 5, 6, 7 then what we want is to serve the messages according to the following diagram:

 ```
 1 -> C1